-Lantanas are wonderfully heavy bloomers that are often prized additions to floral gardens and commonly grown indoors.
+Lantanas are wonderfully heavy bloomers, often prized additions to floral gardens, and commonly grown indoors.

 The genus Lantana has around 150 individual species, plus numerous hybrids and cultivars.

 But there’s one huge downside to lantanas common in members of the Verbenaceae family: toxicity.